petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/creating-navigation-menus-for-claritys-master-pages.md

 Once finished, navigate to the Home page to see how your changes to the template were automatically applied to the connected pages.

 ![Navigate to the Home page to see the changes on the template applied to the connected pages.](./creating-navigation-menus-for-claritys-master-pages/images/08.png)

-Clarity's master pages are nearly done.
-Now they just need a custom Search Button fragment to add to the header.

 ## Conclusion